furkanalioglu/UserListMVVM/README.md

 ## 🏗 Architecture

-The project follows the MVVM (Model-View-ViewModel) architecture pattern with a Coordinator pattern for navigation flow management.
+The project follows the MVVM (Model-View-ViewModel) architecture pattern.
 Each module is structured with clear separation of concerns:
 ```
 Module/